O2: Be More Dog

 What Carlsberg is buying with this stunt

 This is not about product attributes.
 It is about emotional territory.
 Confidence.
 Decency under pressure.
 And the idea that choosing Carlsberg is the grown-up, correct move when there are multiple options.
+This is a smart brand play because it turns “making the right choice” into observable behaviour, but it only works when the participants are treated carefully.

 It is also engineered for sharing.
 The setup can be explained in one sentence, and the payoff is satisfying even if you only watch the last third of the video.

-What to steal for your own brand experiments
+Design rules for your own brand experiments

 • Make the choice binary.
 The story works because there is a clear yes or no moment.